LucasNolasco/DeepDFML-NILM/README.md

 * `INITIAL_EPOCH`: Initial epoch to continue a training, only useful if a training will be continued. (default = 0).
 * `TOTAL_MAX_EPOCHS`: Max of training epochs.
 * `SNRdB`: Noise level on dB.

+---

+## Trained weights

+The trained weights may be download from this [link](https://drive.google.com/drive/folders/1KvPN9RN7s3ropOx732MzOedgRNWOZz85?usp=sharing).
+To use them, just download and place the `TrainedWeights` folder inside the `DeepDFML-NILM` directory.

+---

+## Dataset Waveforms

+The LIT-Dataset is a public dataset and can be download on this [link](http://dainf.ct.utfpr.edu.br/˜douglas/LIT_Dataset/index.html).
+However, only MATLAB tools are provided.
+In order to use the dataset with this implementation, an version on *.hdf5 can be downloaded on the following [link](https://drive.google.com/file/d/10NL9S8BYioj1U1_phCEoKX4WWRQoBuYW/view?usp=sharing).
+The dataset is stored on this file on the following hierarchical structure:

+- `1` -> Total number of loads on each waveform
+    - `i` -> Array containing all the samples for each waveform
+    - `events` -> Array containing the events array.
+Each event array has the same length of the waveform.
+If a position has a 0, there is no event.
+If it has a 1, there is an ON event on the sample with the same index and if it has a -1, there is an OFF event.
+    - `labels` -> Array of connected loads.
+The connected loads for each waveform are represented by an array with the labels of the connected loads in the order of the events.
+So, if there is only one appliance, the array shall look like: ["A", "A"].
+- `2`
+    - `i`
+    - `events`
+    - `labels`
+- `3`
+    - `i`
+    - `events`
+    - `labels`
+- `8`
+    - `i`
+    - `events`
+    - `labels`

+To use this file with this implementation, just download it and place the `Synthetic_Full_iHall.hdf5` file on the `DeepDFML-NILM` directory.

+---

 ## How to run